elektricM/amd-bc250-docs/docs/gaming/compatibility.md

 ## Performance Overview

-The BC-250 delivers solid 1080p gaming performance, comparable to an RX 6600 or RTX 3060 Ti.
+The BC-250 delivers solid 1080p gaming performance, comparable to an RX 6600 or GTX 1660 Ti.

 **Typical Performance:**
 - **1080p High Settings:** 60-100+ FPS in most titles